The Surface Coatings Association Australia (SCAA) has long been a provider of technical education to the Surface Coatings industry.

 The Introduction to Surface Coatings course is aimed at providing an introduction to the technology, production methods and application processes used in the wider surface coatings industry for interested participants who have no formal chemistry or other technical training.

-You will need to visit scaa.asn.au to enrol and pay for a course, before you can begin the training.
+You will need to visit scaa.asn.au to enrol and pay for a course, before you can create an account and begin the training.
 You may try the Example eLearning module without registration and download a course description and pro forma invoice here.

 A short example from Module 3.1 Colour Theory and Measurement.
 The modules feature synchronized voice-over, interactions, and questions.

 You may also view a presentation on SCAA eLearning courses.

 The modules run in any modern browser that supports Flash or HTML 5.